newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 ## Create ConfigMap to help manipulate data

-We create a config map that contains the list of species that won't be eligible for sterilisation.
-This was decided based on the experience of this clinic, operation on this species are too expansive.
+Next, we'll create a kubernetes configmap that contains the list of species that won't be eligible for sterilisation.
+This was decided based on the experience of this clinic, operation on this species are too expensive (or dangerous).
 We can see here a link between the configuration and the data.
-It's very important that configuration and data are captured together.
+It's very important that configuration  (configmap) and data (our SQL data) are captured together.

 ```
 cat <<EOF > forbidden-species-cm.yaml